7mind/sick/README.md

 ## Implementation

 Currently we provide C# and Scala implementations of SICK indexed binary JSON storage.
 Currently the code in this repository has no streaming capabilities.
 That may change in the future.
 It's not a hard problem to add streaming support, your contributions are welcome.
+It's harder to create a streaming abstraction which would cover enough usecases to be useful for broad audience.

 | Feature 🔧 | Scala 🟣 | C# 🔵 | JS (ScalaJS) 🟡 |
 |------------|-----------|--------|----------------|